 Naming your daughter after your own fierce grandma or your favorite famous female is a way to let her know from Day One you believe in her.
-She can be anything she wants to be: an astronaut, an activist, an artist and a warrior, just like the following 16 women.
-Read on for inspiration!
+She can be anything she wants to be: an astronaut, an activist, an artist and a warrior, just like the following 16 women who have made women’s history.
+Read on for next-level baby name inspiration!

 Sally Ride: The first American woman to fly in space, on June 18 1983.
 She flew again in 1984.
 She was also a professor at UC San Diego, invented the EarthKAM project which helps kids take pictures of Earth from the International Space Staion and was inducted into the Astronaut Hall of Fame in 2003.